 - Employee B enters the transaction into the accounts payable system

-While the task gets accomplished, the process was time consuming for all involved.
+While the task gets accomplished, the process is time-consuming for all involved, and requires A and B to remember what they need to do at each step in the process.
 Should a step be missed, the payment to the vendor may be delayed or even forgotten about entirely.

-Using proper workflow management would yield much better results:
+Using a proper workflow management solution would yield much better results:

 - Employee A receives an invoice and scans it directly into accounts payable

-- Invoice is automatically processed or Employee B is alerted if approval is required
+- The invoice either goes through an automated process, or Employee B is alerted if approval is required

-With workflow management, there’s less manual effort (no printing, scanning, and so on) and the most tedious tasks are automated, saving time and energy for everyone involved.
+With workflow management, there’s less manual effort (printing, scanning, and so on), and the most tedious tasks are automated, saving time and energy for everyone involved.

 Why Workflow Matters for Your Business